icaew-digital-archive/digital-archiving-scripts/README.md

 Contains a script to reformat the json response from the Internet Archive's CDX API and provides better duplicate removal.
 Outputs to a .txt file.

-## pdf decrypt
+## opex scripts

-Contains a script to decrypt a folder of PDFs using pikepdf.
+Contains scripts to partially automate the production of OPEX XML files for use with Preservica.

 ## pypreservica scripts